 News Selection – World Population

-Recent international news and analysis chosen to illustrate and update Tread Softly briefings on World Population.
+Recent news chosen to illustrate and update Tread Softly briefings on World Population.

 Nigeria’s population as a blessing

 25/4/2018: The British High Commissioner to Nigeria has argued that the country's rate of population growth may create a demographic disaster rather than dividend.
 A local editorial responds with a more positive view.

 Cambodia requires funding for 2019 census

 12/4/2018: Development partners covered most of the costs of Cambodia's 2008 population census.
 The 2018 census is already delayed by a year and there have been no donor commitments, presumably on account of the country's declining standards of governance.

 Interview with Paul Ehrlich

 22/3/2018: Fifty years after the publication of his controversial book, The Population Bomb, biologist Paul Ehrlich warns overpopulation and overconsumption are driving us over the edge.

 6/2/2018: The world's average total fertility rate declined from over five children per woman in 1960 to 2.5 in 2013.
 The transformation has not been limited to wealthy countries.
 Should family planning strategies or economic growth take the credit?